MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 relationships .*

-As you enter the entities, you also are selecting the position in the organizational structure you’re assigning the user class to.
+As you enter the entities, you also are selecting the position in the organizational structure you're assigning the user class to.
 For example, if to assign the user class to the Consulting department of the Hardware division of Fabrikam, you would enter Fabrikam in the first level, Hardware in the second level and Consulting in the third level.